EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

-# Scripted Example Deployment
+# Scripted Deployment

-As a companion to the Deployment Guide descriptions, we have developed a set of scripts to provide a demonstration of an example deployment, in the subdirectory `deployment-guide/deploy` of the source repository for this guide...
+The Scripted Deployment provides a demonstration of an example deployment, and can found in the subdirectory [`deployment-guide/deploy`](https://github.com/EOEPCA/deployment-guide/blob/main/deploy/eoepca/eoepca.sh) of the source repository for this guide...

 ```bash
 git clone https://github.com/EOEPCA/deployment-guide \